andrewdempsey2018/Maze-Runner/README.md

 ## Design and planning

+A high level plan for the game was first drawn out on paper...

 ![Main Game Screen](/images/main.jpg)

 **Image 1.** *Here we see a mock up of the main game screen.
 We can see the main title text at the top of the screen, this text should be large and eye catching using a nice font.
 We can see the obstacles and corridors that the player will be navigating.
 The main game screen should shrink or expand depending on the screen size of the device being used.
 Note the buttons on the bottom of the main screen.
 These should be styled with CSS and Bootstrap and provide a way for the player to start the game or restart it should the game enter gameover state.
 Note also the "exit" marker.
 This is the goal that the player must reach in order to move on to the next level.*